schubi2/sdo-client/README.md

 ```

-From now on the device can communicate via the device *sdoclient service* with the
+From now on the device can communicate via the *sdoclient service* with the
 *IoT Platform service* of the customer.
-Special "Modules" will be used for that,
+Special "Modules" will be used for that.
-described in next chapter.
+This will be described in next chapter.

 ### Communication between customer IoT Platform and the device via modules